 - Preheat the oven to 425 degrees F.

 - In a small bowl toss the vegetables with the olive oil, cumin, and salt.

 - Scatter the vegetables on the baking sheet and roast for 20 minutes, then toss the potatoes and cauliflower with tongs to ensure they’re cooking evenly, nestle the chicken thighs into the vegetables, and return the pan to the oven for 20 minutes more until chicken and vegetables are cooked through (chicken should reach an internal temperature of 165 degrees).
 Allow the chicken to rest 5 minutes, then cut into bite-sized pieces.

-- To make the wraps, warm the pita rounds in the microwave for about 30 seconds, then spread some hummus over each one, spoon about 2 or 3 tablespoons of relish, add the chicken shawarma, drizzle with yogurt sauce, top with feta cheese, and serve.
+- To make the wraps, warm the pita rounds (or flatbread) in the microwave for about 30 seconds, then spread some hummus over each one, spoon about 2 or 3 tablespoons of relish, add the chicken shawarma, drizzle with yogurt sauce, top with feta cheese, and serve.

-Thank you for reading and supporting companies I partner with.
+Thank you for reading and supporting the companies I partner with.
 Doing so allows me to create more unique content and recipes for you.